Begonia Care Tips

 The begonia family includes more than 1,000 species and 10,000 hybrids and cultivars.
 Ongoing breeding improves these beautiful flowering house plants, giving the new hybrids more blooms than ever before.

-These are hybrids of B. socotrana and tuberous begonia varieties.
+Ideal for growing indoors, these xheimalis are hybrids of Begonia socotrana (discovered on the island of Socotra, off the coast of East Africa) and tuberous hybrids (with origins from South America).
 Often called winter-blooming begonia, ongoing breeding offers gorgeous new varieties that are available in bloom any time of year.

 Tuberous begonias will go dormant after flowering, but you can bring them back into bloom, if you want.
 See "After-blooming begonia care" below to find out how.